-Tribal sovereignty is an outgrowth of historical documents of the United States of America, specifically the Northwest Ordinance of July 13, 1787, and the United States Constitution from September 17, 1787.
+Tribal sovereignty is an outgrowth of the historical documents of the United States of America, specifically the Northwest Ordinance of July 13, 1787, and the United States Constitution from September 17, 1787.

 In general, in exercising their powers, sovereign tribes are somewhat like the 50 states of the United States of America.
 However, there is one crucial difference between Tribes and states: Federal law takes precedence over state (and other local) law; but federal law does not take precedence over Tribal sovereignty.

 Tribal sovereignty carries with it several important responsibilities.
 First and foremost, being sovereign means that the Tribe is responsible for defending and protecting its own Tribal sovereignty.
 This fact was explicitly and eloquently expressed by Tribal Chairman Sue Shaffer in testimony in 1998 before the United States Senate Committee on Indian Affairs.

 Second, being sovereign means that the Cow Creek Tribe has an explicit treaty with the United States federal government, and the Tribe is responsible for maintaining its formal relationship with the United States Government.

 Third, being sovereign also means that the Cow Creek Tribe is responsible for government services for the Indian people under its jurisdiction.

 The Tribal Mission Statement addresses all three of these responsibilities: